 How to Speed Up Your iPhone When It Starts Slowing Down

-Prerequisites: We recommend updating to the latest version of iOS before attempting any of the following tricks.
+Note: When your iPhone is very slow, we recommend updating to the latest version of iOS before attempting any of the following tricks.
 It makes sense to keep your iPhone up-to-date, both for security and performance reasons.

 Especially message threads that contain a lot of attachments such as photos and videos can be problematic with regards to your device’s internal storage.
 Too much clutter and you will risk running into performance issues.
 To clear some of your history, simply open up your “Messages” app and swipe left on a contact’s message thread, then tap “Delete”.

 Tip: In another article we show you how to delete text messages from your iPhone.

 Clear Safari CacheSettings → Safari → Clear History and Website Data